hupf/tabmarks/README.md

 ## Known issues

 * Only tested with Firefox.
+* No i18n support (currently english only)
-* Changes on the persisted bookmarks will not yet be synchronized with the open tabs.
+* Changes to the persisted bookmarks will not yet be synchronized with the open tabs.

 ## Development (for Firefox)